Which of the following best describes the result of 'sales revenu... | Study Prep in Pearson+

 1

-Understand the concept of Contribution Margin: Contribution Margin is the amount remaining after subtracting all variable expenses from sales revenue.
+Understand the concept of Contribution Margin: Contribution Margin is the amount remaining after deducting variable expenses from sales revenue.
 It represents the portion of sales revenue that contributes to covering fixed costs and generating profit.

+Identify the components in the problem: Sales revenue refers to the total income generated from selling goods or services.
+Variable expenses are costs that change directly with the level of production or sales, such as materials and labor.

-Review the formula for Contribution Margin: Contribution Margin = Sales Revenue - Variable Expenses.
-This formula highlights the relationship between sales revenue and variable costs.
+Apply the formula for Contribution Margin: Contribution Margin = Sales Revenue - Variable Expenses.
+This formula helps calculate the amount available to cover fixed costs and contribute to profit.

-Differentiate Contribution Margin from other terms: Operating Income is the profit after deducting all expenses (both fixed and variable).
+Differentiate Contribution Margin from other terms: Gross Profit is calculated as Sales Revenue minus Cost of Goods Sold (COGS), which includes both fixed and variable costs.
+Operating Income is the profit after deducting all operating expenses, including fixed and variable costs.
 Net Sales is the total sales revenue after deducting returns, allowances, and discounts.
-Gross Profit is the difference between sales revenue and the cost of goods sold (COGS), which may include both fixed and variable costs.

-Apply the definition to the problem: The phrase 'sales revenue minus all variable expenses' directly aligns with the definition of Contribution Margin, as it focuses on the revenue left after covering variable costs.
+Conclude that the correct term for 'sales revenue minus variable expenses' is Contribution Margin, as it specifically represents the result of this calculation.

-Conclude that the correct answer is Contribution Margin based on the explanation and formula provided.

 Watch next